wu-lee/rushkoff-archive/docs/_articles/let-them-eat-blog.md

 \--Tom Coates (2003)

-inding people with similar interests to yourself can be a challenging

-experience.
-Finding out how to communicate effectively with people of

-similar interests has been an ongoing challenge.
-In spite of the promise

-of new technologies acting as an agora for political debate and cyberdemocracy

-in the fashion documented by Mark Poster,' the realities of bandwidth scarcity,

-the intellectual property issues associated with posting rich media content, and

-a user-oriented need for maximum communication with minimum time

-wastage have meant that the vast majority of communications between people

-online are text-based .
-And the nature of text-based communications is such

-that the practice of communicating ideas and cultures becomes a frustrating

-process of negotiating meaning and searching for synergy.
-This could well be a

-reason why blogs have been so successful at defining new cultures for the

-sharing of ideas.
-Dominated by text (in spite of the growth of moblogging,

-picture, and vidblogging-on the latter, see chapter nineteen by Adrian Miles

-in this volume), text-based blogs allow for conversations and cultures to

-develop in an almost evolutionary fashion, growing and changing in

-accordance with reader interests and influences.
-Thus it is blogs that come

-closest to achieving the vision for cyberspace first promulgated by advocates of

-technocracies-cyber-utopias for cultural expansion, political _debate, and

-economic efficiency.
-Biogs provide us with the basis for developmg the tn\~\~e

-crown of "faster, cheaper, better"; information of interest to any spec1f1c

-community is available on the fly, at almost zero cost for all members of a

-community, and with more reliability and cross-referencing than was ever

-L

-• BIOGS AND THE \~!CATIONS KENAL"ANCE, --

-240 \~-

-before available.
-In terms of modern cultural development, biogs ma

-h f h

-. . . y well be

-t e source o t e communication renaissance.
+Finding people with similar interests to yourself can be a challenging experience.
+Finding out how to communicate effectively with people of similar interests has been an ongoing challenge.
+In spite of the promise of new technologies acting as an agora for political debate and cyberdemocracy in the fashion documented by Mark Poster,² the realities of bandwidth scarcity, the intellectual property issues associated with posting rich media content, and a user-oriented need for maximum communication with minimum time wastage have meant that the vast majority of communications between people online are text-based .
+And the nature of text-based communications is such that the practice of communicating ideas and cultures becomes a frustrating process of negotiating meaning and searching for synergy.
+This could well be a reason why blogs have been so successful at defining new cultures for the sharing of ideas.
+Dominated by text (in spite of the growth of moblogging, picture, and vidblogging--on the latter, see chapter nineteen by Adrian Miles in this volume), text-based blogs allow for conversations and cultures to develop in an almost evolutionary fashion, growing and changing in accordance with reader interests and influences.
+Thus it is blogs that come closest to achieving the vision for cyberspace first promulgated by advocates of technocracies--cyber-utopias for cultural expansion, political debate, and economic efficiency.
+Blogs provide us with the basis for developmg the triple crown of "faster, cheaper, better"; information of interest to any specific community is available on the fly, at almost zero cost for all members of a community, and with more reliability and cross-referencing than was ever before available.
+In terms of modern cultural development, blogs may well be the source of the communication renaissance.

 This chapter demonstrates the power of biogs as a means of co nstruct'